 • On some models which have suspension forks instead of rear shock absorbers there is no need to put your feet in front.

 How to Choose the Right Bike for You?

-As I’ve noted before, many people buy a bike for their kids, and for their kids’ friends.
+As I’ve noted before, many people buy a bike for their kids, and their kids’ friends.
 But if you are going to ride with your kids or teenagers, you need to buy bikes with a larger wheelbase (and bigger tires).
-Obviously, if you want to ride in the mountains or even on flat terrain, a 3-wheeler is more suited for your needs.
+If you want to ride in the mountains or even on flat terrain, a 3-wheeler is more suited for your needs.